Inexact bilevel stochastic gradient methods for constrained and unconstrained lower-level problems: Abstract

 \section{Abstract}

-Two-level stochastic optimization formulations have become instrumental in a number of machine learning contexts such as neural architecture search, continual learning, adversarial learning, and hyperparameter tuning.
+Two-level stochastic optimization formulations have become instrumental in a number of machine learning contexts such as continual learning, neural architecture search, adversarial learning, and hyperparameter tuning.
 Practical stochastic bilevel optimization problems become challenging in optimization or learning scenarios where the number of variables is high or there are constraints.

-The goal of this paper is twofold.
-First, we aim at promoting the use of bilevel optimization in large-scale learning and we introduce a practical bilevel stochastic gradient method (BSG-1) that requires neither lower level second-order derivatives nor system solves (and dismisses any matrix-vector products).
-Our BSG-1 method is close to first-order principles, which allows it to achieve a performance better than those that are not, such as DARTS.
-Second, we develop bilevel stochastic gradient descent for bilevel problems with lower level constraints, and we introduce a convergence theory that covers the unconstrained and constrained cases and abstracts as much as possible from the specifics of the bilevel gradient calculation.
+In this paper, we introduce a bilevel stochastic gradient method for bilevel problems with nonlinear and possibly nonconvex lower-level constraints.
+We also present a comprehensive convergence theory that addresses both the lower-level unconstrained and constrained cases and covers all inexact calculations of the adjoint gradient (also called hypergradient), such as the inexact solution of the lower-level problem, inexact computation of the adjoint formula (due to the inexact solution of the adjoint equation or use of a truncated Neumann series), and noisy estimates of the gradients, Hessians, and Jacobians involved.
+To promote the use of bilevel optimization in large-scale learning, we have developed new low-rank practical bilevel stochastic gradient methods (BSG-N-FD and~BSG-1) that do not require second-order derivatives and, in the lower-level unconstrained case, dismiss any matrix-vector products.